Treaty of Fort Meigs

 The treaty of Fort Meigs reserved: for the Wyandot 12 miles square in Upper Sandusky around Fort Ferree; for the Seneca, thirty thousand acres on the Sandusky River near Wolf Creek; for the Shawnee, 10 miles square around Wapakoneta, also for the Shawnee, 25 square miles around Wapakoneta, also for the Shawnee, 48 square miles near of the headwaters of the Little Miami and Scioto Rivers.
 The Ottawa were granted use but not occupancy as reservations of two tracts, one 5 miles square on the Great Auglaize River and one 3 miles square on the Little Auglaize River.
 The Delaware, who occupied territory south of the Wabash River; the Chippewa or Ojibwe, who had migrated from northern Wisconsin and Minnesota; and the Potawatomi from the upper Mississippi Valley, were not allocated any reservations in Ohio.

 In compensation, the United States agreed to pay annuities of various amounts for different lengths of time to the different tribes depending on their relative occupancy of the land.
 In addition, some tribes were paid cash amounts for damages they suffered as a result of allying with the United States against Great Britain in the War of 1812.

 The treaty introduced the practice of making grants of land to individual Indians and sometimes to European Americans to encourage them to settle and farm the land.
 But these Indians were nomadic.
 As the resettlement and assimilation scheme to reservations failed, the government bought back the lands of the reservations, and resold them to whites.
 This resulted in speculation and fraud.

-The Treaty was signed five days after the laying of the cornerstone for the fledgling University of Michigan campus in Detroit.
-Among the treaty's provisions was the ceding of 1920 acre of land by the Chippewa, Ottawa, and Potawatomi tribes to the "college at Detroit" for either use or sale, and an equal amount to St. Anne's Catholic Church in Detroit, where Father Gabriel Richard was rector.
-French-Canadian settlers had established this church well before the territory became part of the US.

-No college had officially been created yet by the Michigan territorial legislature, so the next month Reverend John Monteith and Father Richard decreed the creation of the "Catholepistemiad of Michigania" at Detroit.
-It was renamed as the University of Michigan in 1821.
-It moved to a new campus developed in Ann Arbor, Michigan in 1837.
+In the Treaty, the Indigenous nations ceded their remaining lands within the Ohio territory to the United States.
+In exchange, Catholics among the tribes of the Chippewa, Ottawa and Potawatomy asked that six sections of land be reserved for the rector of St. Ann's Church in Detroit for religious purposes and for the "college at Detroit," known today as the University of Michigan, to support the education of their children.